Down the Road (Manassas album): Aftermath

-After the dysfunctional recording sessions and some initial touring dates, the band started to fall apart with Stills (along with Joe Lala), joining Crosby, Nash and Young in Hawaii for an (ill-fated) reunion, and Hillman (along with Perkins and Harris) joining the Souther-Hillman-Furay Band.
+After the dysfunctional recording sessions and some initial touring dates, the band started to fall apart with Stills and Joe Lala, joining Crosby, Nash and Young in Hawaii for an (ill-fated) reunion, and Hillman, Al Perkins and Paul Harris all joining the Souther-Hillman-Furay Band.
 By the time Stills continued on with Manassas, Dallas Taylor was dealing with crippling heroin addiction.
 Stills paid for him to go to rehab, then found him shooting up in a bathroom, which ended Taylor's stint in the band.
 Calvin "Fuzzy" Samuel left for personal reasons around the same time and was replaced by Kenny Passarelli.
 The subsequent set of touring dates were the band's last, ending in October, with Stills reuniting with Crosby, Nash & Young for a tour the following year.

 Stills supported the album with two tours and a performance on ABC's In Concert series on the 16th April 1973 at Bananafish Gardens, New York, which was maligned upon showing; one video of the band performing "Do You Remember the Americans" has appeared, but nothing else since.

 Reception

 The album was not very well received.
 Rolling Stone was especially critical, saying "[i]t would be sad to think the people involved put this record out not because of business pressures but because they were proud of it."
-Richard Williams for Melody Maker 1973, said ' For me, the two Latin songs are the best; Stills has a real affinity for this music - the hoarse strained quality of his voice suits the yearning mood of the tunes - and I'd love to see 'Pensamiento' become a hit single'.
+Richard Williams of Melody Maker wrote in 1973, "For me, the two Latin songs are the best; Stills has a real affinity for this music - the hoarse strained quality of his voice suits the yearning mood of the tunes - and I'd love to see 'Pensamiento' become a hit single".

 It made it only to No. 26 on the Billboard album charts and its single, "Isn't It About Time", made it only to No. 56 on the Billboard singles charts.
 By 1974, the album had sold an estimated 300,000 copies in the US.

 Stills blamed the failure of the album on Atlantic preferring to have a CSNY reunion, which was a guaranteed cash cow.
 Other reasons for the commercial decline include record stores not knowing which section to put the album in: either under Stills' name or under Manassas'.
-Billboard, Record World and Cash Box, all credited the album to Manassas rather than Stephen Stills' Manassas like they credited the debut record; Meaning, many people might have been unaware that this was a new Stephen Stills album.
+Billboard, Record World and Cash Box all credited the album to Manassas rather than Stephen Stills' Manassas like they credited the debut record; Meaning, many people might have been unaware that this was a new Stephen Stills album.